Black Panther: Wakanda Forever: Accolades

 Black Panther: Wakanda Forever was nominated for five Academy Awards (winning one), a British Academy Film Award, six Critics' Choice Movie Awards (winning two), two Golden Globe Awards (winning one), and two Screen Actors Guild Awards, among others.
 Bassett became the first actress to win a major acting award for her role in a Marvel film.
-In addition, with Bassett's nomination for Best Supporting Actress at the 95th Academy Awards, Black Panther: Wakanda Forever became the first Marvel film to be nominated for an Academy Award in an acting category.
+In addition, with Bassett's nomination for Best Supporting Actress at the 95th Academy Awards, Wakanda Forever became the first Marvel film to be nominated for an Academy Award in an acting category.

 Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
-The special on this film, Assembled: The Making of Black Panther: Wakanda Forever, was released on Disney+ on February 8, 2023.
+The special on this film, "The Making of Black Panther: Wakanda Forever", was released on Disney+ on February 8, 2023.

 Future

-Possible sequel
+Ironheart

+In November 2022, Moore stated that the Disney+ miniseries Ironheart would serve as a direct sequel to Wakanda Forever, with Thorne reprising her role as Riri Williams.
+The series premiered on June 24, 2025, as part of Phase Five of the MCU.

+Sequel

 In November 2022, Coogler and Feige were revealed to have discussed a potential third Black Panther film.
 In January 2023, Wright believed a third film was being considered, noting that the cast and Coogler needed "a little bit of a break... to regroup" before starting work on a third film.

-Ironheart

-In November 2022, Moore stated that the Disney+ series Ironheart would serve as a direct sequel to Wakanda Forever, with Thorne returning to reprise her role as Riri Williams.
-Ironheart is scheduled to be released as part of Phase Five.
+By November 2024, Coogler had had discussions with Denzel Washington about casting him for a role in a third film.
+The next month, Moore announced plans to exit his role at Marvel Studios in March 2025 to pursue producing outside the studio, though he would return to produce Black Panther 3 along with Marvel Studios.
+Coogler confirmed Washington's casting that June.
+Coogler confirmed in mid-November 2025 that Black Panther 3 would be his next film and development had begun.